Yu Rong

 Artist · Educator · Designer

-Yu is a New York-based multi-media artist whose work spans painting, sculpture, craft, and design.
-She draws from global art traditions and contemporary practices to create works that are thoughtful, experimental, and rooted in material exploration.
-In addition to her studio practice, she teaches art across institutions, museums, libraries, and corporate settings.
-Her work also includes the design of handmade, functional products for pets.
+Yu is a New York–based multidisciplinary artist working across painting, sculpture, craft, and design.
+Drawing from global art traditions and contemporary practices, her work is thoughtful, experimental, and grounded in material exploration.
+In addition to her studio practice, she designs handmade functional products, including items for pets.

 About YuRong

 Yu holds a BFA in Product Design from Parsons School of Design and an MFA in Painting from the New York Studio School.
-She began practicing art at age three, first through children’s art and Chinese painting, and later expanding to Western mediums like oil painting, egg tempera, watercolor, encaustic, and printmaking.
-Her formal and self-directed training spans studios and institutions in Brooklyn, China, Italy, and beyond.
+She began her artistic training at an early age in Chinese painting and later expanded into Western mediums such as oil, watercolor, egg tempera, encaustic, and printmaking.
+Her education includes both formal training and independent study across studios and institutions in the United States, China, and Europe.

-Yu is deeply committed to art education and community engagement.
-She currently teaches at the Museum of Chinese in America (MOCA), leading MOCAcreate, a family program where she introduces visitors to Chinese painting, calligraphy, and hands-on art techniques.
-Her accessible and cross-cultural teaching style has brought her to teach art workshops and host corporate creative events for clients including Google, Microsoft, Pinterest, Spectrum, World Trade Center, Wieden+Kennedy, AboveGroup, Kansas City Public Library, and Ridgewood Public Library.
+Alongside her artistic practice, Yu is an active educator committed to community engagement.
+She teaches at the Museum of Chinese in America (MOCA), where she leads MOCAcreate, a family program introducing Chinese painting, calligraphy, and hands-on art-making.
+She has also led workshops and corporate creative programs for institutions and organizations including Columbia University, Google, Apple, Microsoft, Pinterest, Spectrum, the World Trade Center, Pfizer, ZipRecruiter, LinkedIn, Wieden+Kennedy, AboveGroup, Kansas City Public Library, and Ridgewood Public Library.